aiekick/CashMe/README.md

 CashMe is a Money Manager.

 The features are :
- - Bank statement imports based on plugins
+ * Bank statement imports based on plugins
- - Can show Tranactions, with filtering
+ * Can show Tranactions, with filtering
- - Can Update Once/All Transactions
+ * Can Update Once/All Transactions
- - Can Delete Once/All Transactions
+ * Can Delete Once/All Transactions
- - Can display categories / operations per transactions
+ * Can display categories / operations per transactions

-THe available plugins are :
+The available plugins are :
- - LCL : Can import ofc and pdf files
+ * LCL : Can import ofc and pdf files

 ## How to Build :